Reviews You Can Rely On

 The Second Generation Apple Pencil is a joy.
 Using it to swirl vibrant, smudge-proof colors across the screen in Adobe Fresco is hypnotic.
 It's a cinch to pair with your iPad, and a magnetic docking strip on the right stores the pen while charging it, so you never run out of power.
 You can easily convert your handwriting to text in Notes or use Apple's Scribble feature to have any text field decipher your handwriting.
 The Pencil soared in our precision writing and drawing tests, and the rigid nib makes it easy to place your lines and shapes right where you want them.
 Apple touts the Pencil's imperceptible lag, and our testers agree.
 It also responds to pressure, pooling more “paint” or ink in its wake when you press down and leaving the faintest trace of color with a light touch.
 The Pencil also allows you to rest your hand on the screen while writing or drawing, featuring excellent palm rejection.

-Our gripes about the Pencil are the high price and the fact it only works with newer iPad versions.
-Apple claims it is tilt sensitive and that laying the stylus nib over will create broader strokes like a real pencil, but we couldn't get it to work during testing.
+Our main complaints are the high price point and the fact that this stylus only works with newer iPad versions.
+If funds are a limiting factor, the JamJake Palm Rejection Stylus offers many of the same features but at a significantly lower cost.
+Apple claims the Pencil is tilt sensitive and that laying the stylus nib over will create broader strokes like a real pencil, but we couldn't get it to work during testing.
 It's finicky at best.
 We noticed the nib can also squeak disconcertingly during tasks like rearranging app icons.
 Still, if you want a top-of-the-line pressure-sensitive stylus pen that is always at the ready (and you have a compatible iPad), the Pencil is the one for you.
-If you're shopping on a budget, the JamJake Palm Rejection Stylus offers many of the same features but at a significantly lower cost.

 stylus pen - if you can swing the apple pencil's price tag, you'll love its...